Kamenac Monastery: History

 The year 1416 is stated as the year the construction of the monastery church began, and the construction was completed in 1426.
 Kamenac Monastery is also mentioned in Turkish sources from 1528 and 1530.
 The monastery church was rebuilt in 1547 with the efforts of Abbot Teofan, priest Simeon and the Kosirović family, as evidenced by the inscription above the entrance portal to the nave.

 The monastery was destroyed after the arrival of the Turks in these parts, in the middle of the 15th century, but it is unknown how much it was damaged and how much it was rebuilt.
 The second restoration of the monastery was carried out in 1700, when the monk Ioannikije from Morača repaired it and surrounded it with a stone wall.
-During the 18th century, it became the method of the neighboring Kalenić monastery.
-Austrian sources from the twenties and thirties of the 18th century also mention the monastery.
+During the 18th century, it became the method of the neighboring Kalenić Monastery.
+Austrian sources from the 1720s and 1730s also mention the monastery.

 At the beginning of the 19th century, Kamenac suffered a lot in the wars with the Turks, so in that century a lot of construction and work was done on the monastery.
 Those were minor demands on the church and lodgings.
 In 1830, the church was covered with sheet metal, in 1860, the north door of the church was made, and in 1870, the church was painted and an iconostasis, the work of Dimitrije Posniković, was installed.
 In the 20th century, especially in the last years of the century, intensive work on the arrangement of the monastery complex continued.

-A monument in the form of an obelisk to the soldiers of the Liberation Wars of 1912-1918 was placed in the monastery gate. under which the remains of unknown thirty-six warriors from Podrinje were buried.
+A monument in the form of an obelisk to the soldiers of the Liberation Wars of 1912–1918 was placed in the monastery gate. under which the remains of unknown thirty-six warriors from Podrinje were buried.

 From the earliest times, the Kamenac monastery was a male monastery.
 According to the decision of the competent church authorities, it was transformed into a women's monastery in 1966 and its first abbess was Irina Sarić, thanks to her efforts the monastery was restored and the monastery lodge was built, which was consecrated in 1979.